Table of Contents

 –Samuel Taylor Coleridge

 This ballad is one of the most famous ballads written.
-In Samuel Taylor Coleridge’s “The Rime of the Ancient Mariner,” a man travelling by ship makes a rash and horrible decision that alters the course of both his life and his death.
-The Mariner must comprehend his acts and carry out his punishment because he is struggling inside over the crime he did.
+In Samuel Taylor Coleridge’s “The Rime of the Ancient Mariner,” a man traveling by ship makes a rash and horrible decision that alters the course of both his life and his death.
+The Mariner must comprehend his acts and carry out his punishment because he is struggling inside over the crime he committed.

 With more than 600 lines, “The Rime of the Ancient Mariner” is Samuel Taylor Coleridge’s longest poem.
 This poem is an example of epic poetry because of its length, and the stanza mentioned above is one of its most well-known stanzas.